krosenfeld7/render-app/README.md

 - All collection directories need to be at the path of `search_dir`
 - The output directory should be at the path of `output_dir`.
 If it is not, it will be created

-The models inside of each of the blender files need to have their collection to be found named the same as the collection specified.
+The models inside each of the blender files need to have their collection to be found named the same as the collection specified.
 For example:

 - In a material collection that is specified in `app_settings.json` as "Materials", each blender file needs to have a collection named "Materials"